 10 years of research has shown that a 10% solution of Prof & Doc ® watercress extract proves highly effective in helping to prevent skin irritation and promoting soothing effects for all skin types.
 This discovery has led to the formulation of our watercress-based skincare range.

-Our cream and mist, each contain a 10% concentration of Prof & Doc ® watercress extract and our serum, a phenomenal 93% concentration of watercress extract.
+Our cream and mist and barrier cream, each contain a 10% concentration of Prof & Doc ® watercress extract and our serum, a phenomenal 93% concentration of watercress extract.
 Our range is specifically formulated to provide protection and benefit your skin.
 We are adopting a program of plant science research to further improve our formulations.
 Our final products are very much rooted in, and backed by, rigorous scientific endeavour to maximise population benefit.

 Claims